Firmsconsulting

-Establishing a value for the target company
+Establishing a Value for the Target Company

-An acquiring company may be interested in acquiring entire businesses or just acquiring individual assets and selling off the rest of the assets.
+An acquiring company may be interested in acquiring entire business or just acquiring individual assets and selling off the rest of the assets.
 When considering a merger, companies can use capital budgeting techniques to find the value of the company.
 If the net present value of the relevant cash flows is positive then a merger is considered acceptable.

 If the acquiring company is interested in the whole business rather than in just few assets of the target company then post-merger pro forma statements for the target company should be prepared and the cost of capital of the acquiring company must be adjusted to reflect the cost of capital of the target company.